 Big companies who made big changes

 Believe it or not, YouTube was initially setup by three famous internet entrepreneurs (Chad Hurley, Steve Chen, and Jawed Karim) as a video dating site.
 The company didn’t see much success initially – partly down to the overcrowded market.
 Customers fed back that it wasn’t new or innovative enough, and what they really wanted was somewhere reliable to save and share videos easily without having to rely on large attachments.
-Through continuing their market research, the YouTube that we know and love today was born.
+Through continuing their market research and paid online surveys, the YouTube that we know and love today was born.
 Hurley, Chen and Karim are a great example of using market research to create not what they wanted to make but what their customers wanted to use.

 Lego has been an iconic toy since it began manufacturing the little bricks in 1932.
 However, in a study conducted by the company they discovered that less than 10% of fans were female.
 In order to pitch to both genders, they undertook an in-depth market research study and created a brand new line called ‘LEGO Friends’.
 The bricks feature different colours, new figurines and new designs with great market success.

-As one of the world’s largest fast food chains McDonald’s uses ongoing market research to develop their products and to appeal to a wide audience.
+As one of the world’s largest fast food chains McDonald’s uses ongoing market research and paid online surveys to develop their products and to appeal to a wide audience.
 As well as re-designing their restaurants as a result of customer feedback, another change was to introduce healthier food to their menu.
 Their latest campaigns are designed to reassure customers that they food is made using real ingredients, plus they now offer alternatives in their children’s meals such as fruit slices and fruit juice.

 So how do you make yourself heard?
 Companies such as Opinion Outpost connect you directly to the decision-makers through paid online surveys.
 You get to voice your views, and make your influence, whilst earning some extra money in your spare time.